bcwik9/ScriptsNStuff/README.md

 ScriptsNStuff
 =============

-Random assortment of useful(?) things
+Random collection of incomplete projects, thoughts and ideas.
+Think of it as a sandbox